Bob Picard was there!

 by Larry Felser and Dave Klein

 Wide receivers aren’t bad.
-The starters figure to be Alamad Rashad and Sam McCullum, but two rookie picks, Sherman Smith and Steve Raible, and veteran Don Clune will fight for steady work.
+The starters figure to be Ahmad Rashad and Sam McCullum, but two rookie picks, Sherman Smith and Steve Raible, and veteran Don Clune will fight for steady work.
 John McMakin and Ron Howard will battle young Charles Waddell for the tight end spot.

 Rashad, obtained via the option-playout route, is a tried and true star.
 McCullum is experienced and could be a top receiver.
 McMakin, also experienced, is a strong blocker.
 Clune was a mystery with the Giants.
 Scouts and teammates say he should have played more; the coach didn’t agree.
 Picard never realized his potential and will get his chance.
 Howard, another of Dallas’ basketball players, showed promise.
 High draft picks Smith and Raible have enormous potential; one of them might even start.
 Waddell may be a find, too.
-The Chargers gamble leaving him unprotected.
+The Chargers gamble leaving him unprotected

 From Omak to NFL